How much do you know about sandwiches?

 It's a summer bank holiday - and is therefore the perfect time to get slicing and buttering before you fill your hamper and trot off for a picnic.

-But before you gather your flask and tartan blanket, why not gather your wits about you and find out how much you know about the perfect palindromic portable meal - the sandwich?
+But before you gather your flask and tartan blanket, why not gather your wits about you and find out how much you know about the perfect portable meal - the sandwich?